shogun-toolbox/shogun/doc/readme/DEVELOPING.md

  * The PR is clean and addresses **one** issue.
  * The number of commits is minimal (i.e. one), the message is neat and clear.
  * For C++ code: it is covered by [tests](#testing), it doesn't leak memory, its [API](#api) is documented, [code style](https://github.com/shogun-toolbox/shogun/wiki/Code-style).
- * If an API example: it has a clear scope, it is minimal, it looks polished, it has a passing [test](#testing)
+ * For API examples: it has a clear scope, it is minimal, it looks polished, it has a passing [test](#testing)
- * If docs: clear, correct English language, spell-checked
+ * For docs: clear, correct English language, spell-checked
- * If a notebook: the cell output is removed, the template is respected, the plots have axis labels.
+ * For notebooks: the cell output is removed, the template is respected, the plots have axis labels.
  * Formatting notebooks/docs: Please every sentence in a single line.

 # Testing <a name="testing"></a>